jschmitz/blog/_drafts/freeclimb-quick-conference.md

 You should get a *conferenceId* returned in the response.
 We're going to need that for our next step.

-## Handle Inbound Calls
+## Connect Your Callers
 This portion builds off of the previous blog post Receiving a [Phone Call from FreeClimb](https://jakeschmitz.com/blog/ruby/rails/freeclimb/2020/04/15/inbound-freeclimb-call.html).
 If you haven't check that post out, you'll need to get this to your phone calls connecting.
+You have a phone number available and that phone number can receive many phone calls.
+The code we'll add below will put all callers that call your number into a conference and enable those callers to talk to each other.

-The next update will be to the InboundCallsController.
-We're going to use the *conferenceId* we just created and use that to connect phone calls using the PerCl [addToConference](https://docs.freeclimb.com/reference/conference-participants-1#addtoconference) command.
+The next update will be to the InboundCallsController that you've already created.
+We're going to use the *conferenceId* we previously to host a conference.
+To do so, we'll use PerCL, its JSON commands under the hood, to tell FreeClimb to add all calls received to the conference resource.
+The PerCL command to use is [addToConference](https://docs.freeclimb.com/reference/conference-participants-1#addtoconference) and that will be added to your HTTP Response back to FreeClimb.
 Start up your server and confirm your "Hello World" app is working.
-Then, lets make a couple changes:
+Then, update the response your providing:

 The most minimal code in your controller would be:
 ```ruby